 To set up a fixed per-item rate:

-- Go to the Ecwid control panel → Catalog → Products page.
+- From your Ecwid admin, go to Catalog → Products page.

 - Choose a product or create a new one.